anekix/anekix.github.io/_posts/2016-06-14-python-classes.md

 `self`
  refers to instance itself that we created. calling `John..setLocation('UK')` puts those instruction to John instance. simply put `self` is the instance of the John that `setLocation` is being called upon.you could have written `User.setLocation(John,'UK')`

+ # Instance Level v/s Class Lvel

+ until now all we saw was creating **attributes** and **methods** at instamce level i.e each class has its own copy of its attributes.What is we wanted some attribute to be present at class level?

+ its actually quite simple.
+This is how its done
+{% highlight python %}

+ class User:
+    defaultAge = 25

+    def __ini__(age,location,gender):
+        self.location = location
+        self.gneder = gender
+        if gender:
+            self.age = age
+        else:
+            self.age = defaultAge
+{% endhighlight %}

+now *every object* of `User` will have a common value `defaultAge`